This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 - Make sure to slice the onions very thinly.
 No one wants to bite into a big chunk of sharp onion in their salad.

-- When you sprinkle the spices over the salad it might seem like a lot, but I do recommend using all of them.
+- When you sprinkle the spices over the salad, it might seem like a lot, but I recommend using all of them.
 They make the salad very flavorful.

 - This is not a good recipe to make ahead of time.
-It's best enjoyed when freshly assembled or after a short rest for allowing the flavors to meld.
-But if you find yourself with some leftovers, they'll keep alright in the fridge, in an airtight container, until the next day.
+It's best enjoyed when freshly assembled or after a short rest to allow the flavors to meld.
+But if you find yourself with leftovers, they'll keep alright in the fridge, in an airtight container, until the next day.
 I wouldn't try to keep them beyond that.

 Can I just use olive oil without the lemon juice or vinegar?